Netcracker/qubership-opensearch/docs/public/password-changing.md

-This section provides information on the password changing procedures in OpenSearch cluster.
+This section provides information on the manual password changing procedures in OpenSearch cluster.

 ## OpenSearch Secret